WKAN

 WKAN (1320 AM) is a radio station broadcasting a Talk/Personality format.
 Licensed to Kankakee, Illinois, United States.
 Founded in 1947, WKAN is Kankakee County's heritage station.
-The station is currently owned by STARadio Corporation and features programming from Fox News Radio, Premiere Networks and Westwood One.
+The station is currently owned by Shaw Media and features programming from Fox News Radio, Premiere Networks and Westwood One.

 FM Translator

 In addition to the main station at 1320 kHz, WKAN is relayed by an FM translator which provides improved sound and coverage.